christophgil/ZIPsFS/README.md

 The ***-l*** option sets an upper limit on memory usage for the ZIP RAM cache.
 When available memory runs low, ZIPsFS can either pause,  proceed without caching file data or just ignore the memory restriction depending on the configuration.
-These caching behaviors - such as which files to cache and how to handle memory pressure - are defined in the configuration files based on.
+These caching behaviors - such as which files to cache and how to handle memory pressure - are defined in the configuration.

 ## File attribute cache